Xunnamius/webpack-node-module-types/README.md

 This package attempts to determine the module type (ESM/`.mjs` vs CJS/`.cjs`/`.js`) of each top-level package in `node_modules/`.
-This plugin should come to the same determination about a module's type as Webpack would.
+This plugin should come to the same determination about a module's type as Webpack does in the vast majority of cases.

 Originally created to gather module metadata for [babel-plugin-transform-mjs-imports](https://github.com/Xunnamius/babel-plugin-transform-mjs-imports).